Serbian Highflyer

-The Serbian Highflyer is a breed of domestic pigeon that is bred for endurance flying.
+The Serbian Highflyer (Српски високолетач) is a breed of domestic pigeon that is bred for endurance flying.
 The breed is characterized by long circle flights up to 15 hours.
 It can fly as high as 1,500 m.
 There are about 20,000 fanciers of this breed in Serbia.

 Origin

-City of Belgrade, Serbia Yugoslavia.
+The breed originated in the city of Belgrade, Serbia, Yugoslavia.
 A relatively recent creation which is not mentioned by Wendell Levi in his text The Pigeon.
 Some evidence exists that the breed has descended from "The Illyrian Pigeon".
 This would make the Serbian Highflyer a relative of the Archangel pigeon, which has a similar body type.
 The crest (upturned feathers behind head) on the Archangel come to a "peak" whereas the crest of the Serbian Highflyer is best described as "spade" shaped.
 The breed is maintained mainly as a performance breed for its endurance and high flying ability, and as such is more akin to the Tippler pigeon.
 It does have a strong following in its country of origin where flying contests are organised.